Symmetry-Aware Transformer-based Mirror Detection: Introduction

-Taking loose symmetry into account, we present our Symmetry-Aware Transformer based mirror detection Network (SATNet).
-In particular, we introduce a dual-path network to extract and enhance symmetric features, taking an input image as well as its corresponding horizontally flipped image as inputs.
+Taking loose symmetry into account, we present our Symmetry-Aware Transformer-based mirror detection Network (SATNet).
+In particular, we introduce the first transformer baseline in mirror detection, considering the long-range dependencies that loose symmetry requires.
+We construct a dual-path network to extract and enhance symmetric features, taking an input image as well as its corresponding horizontally flipped image as inputs.
 For modeling symmetry semantics, we propose a novel Symmetry-Aware Attention Module (SAAM) in high-level dual-path features.
-For mirror region segmentation, we propose a novel Contrast and Fusion Decoder Module (CFDM), constructing a pyramidal decoder, to fuse and refine the dual-path features progressively.
-Additionally, since symmetric pairs are required to be analyzed in a global view, we employ a transformer-based model Swin Transformer \cite{liu2021swin} as our backbone to enlarge our receptive field.
+For mirror region segmentation, we propose a novel Contrast and Fusion Decoder Module (CFDM), which constructs a pyramidal decoder to progressively fuse and refine dual-path features.

-Extensive experiments have been conducted to evaluate our proposed method.
-Our network SATNet outperforms the state-of-the-art methods on all the available mirror detection datasets.
-Albeit our SATNet does not use any depth information, it can even surpass the RGB-D method PDNet~\cite{mei2021depth}.
-And our visualization results show that loose symmetry relationships are effective and beneficial for mirror detection.

 To sum up, our main contributions include: \begin{itemize} \item We observe that there are typically loose symmetry relationships between mirror and non-mirror regions.
-Based on this observation, we propose a novel dual-path Symmetry-Aware Transformer-based mirror detection network (SATNet) to learn symmetry relations for mirror detection. \item We present a novel Symmetry-Aware Attention Module (SAAM) to extract high-level symmetry semantics and a novel Contrast and Fusion Decoder Module (CFDM) to refine multi-scale mirror features. \item Our network SATNet achieves state-of-the-art results on various mirror detection datasets.
+Based on this observation, we propose a novel dual-path Symmetry-Aware Transformer-based mirror detection network (SATNet) to learn symmetry relations for mirror detection.
+This is the first transformer pipeline in mirror detection. \item We present a novel Symmetry-Aware Attention Module (SAAM) to extract high-level symmetry semantics and a novel Contrast and Fusion Decoder Module (CFDM) to refine multi-scale mirror features. \item Our network SATNet achieves state-of-the-art results on various mirror detection datasets.
 Experimental results clearly demonstrate the benefit of loose symmetry relationships for mirror detection. \end{itemize}